 Ozella’s First Step: Learning How to Manage Money

-“Honestly, the first thing my husband and I did to start our process in escaping that paycheck to paycheck living was learn how to manage our money better.
+“Honestly, the first thing my husband and I did to start our process of escaping that paycheck-to-paycheck living was learning how to manage our money better.
 I didn't know it then, but we were actually budgeting.
 We had low income for a family of 4 at that time, but once we were able to track where our money needed to be spent, those dollars started stretching even more.”

 How Can I Save Money if I Live Paycheck to Paycheck?